California State Law AB 25 (effective January 1, 2012), now Education Code § 49475:

 Final Thoughts for Parents and Guardians:

-It is well known that high school athletes will often not talk about signs of concussions, which is why this information sheet is so important to review with them.
-Teach your child to tell the coaching staff if he or she experiences such symptoms, or if he or she suspects that a teammate has suffered a concussion.
-You should also feel comfortable talking to the coaches or athletic trainer about possible concussion signs and symptoms.
+It is well known that high school athletes will often not talk about signs of concussions, which is why the CIF information sheet is so important to review with them.
+Teach your child to tell the coaching staff and/or athletic trainer if he or she experiences such symptoms, or if he or she suspects that a teammate has suffered a concussion.

 More Medical Information from the CIF: